In this article

 The idea was that our camera could help you capture photos (and eventually video) that made you look like a HERO."

-When Debbie Sterling was studying Mechanical Engineering in university, she was bothered by how few women there were in her program.
+When Debbie Sterling was studying Mechanical Engineering at university, she was bothered by how few women there were in her program.

-Her calling to start GoldieBlox came when she realised that construction toy sets like Lego, which developed logic, spatial understanding, and other important skills, were often given to boys and not girls.
+Her calling to start GoldieBlox came when she realized that construction toy sets like Lego, which developed logic, spatial understanding, and other important skills, were often given to boys and not girls.

 GoldieBlox was to fill in the gap and be the toy Sterling wished she had, to allow young girls to develop an interest in engineering and building.
 This would then help them gain an equal footing when competing with the boys in those career fields.